aklump/drupal_ez_multipart_mail/README.txt

-                               Ez Multipart Mail
+                       Easy Multipart Mail Drupal Module

 Summary

-   The HTML Mail module works to send HTML mails, but it is difficult to configure it to send multipart messages due to the dependencies involved.
-This module removes that barrier and requires no dependencies and no configuration.
+   The [1]HTML Mail module works great to send HTML mails, but it is difficult to configure it to send multipart messages due to the dependencies involved.
+This module removes the extra effort and requires no dependencies and no configuration.

 Quick Start

-    1. Configure [1]HTML Mail module as necessary to successfully send HTML mails.
+    1. Configure [2]HTML Mail module as necessary to successfully send HTML mails.
     2. Do not install or enable the PEAR mime classes integration.
     3. After you have it working, enable this module.